MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/Remove-IISSiteBinding.md

 PS C:\> Remove-IISSiteBinding -Name "TestSite" -BindingInformation "*:8080:"
 ```

-This command removes a binding of "*:8080:" from a web site named TestSite.
+This command removes a binding of "*:8080:" from a website named TestSite.

 ## PARAMETERS